Operational clarity for daily work

 • Integration with Property Management System (PMS)

-The BMS + CMMS combination provides complete control: BMS shows what's happening now, while CELLYPSO CMMS manages maintenance tasks — from scheduled prevention to emergency calls.
-The HVAC technician sees both the current system state and the history of all work on each piece of equipment.
+BMS and CMMS together give full control.
+BMS shows what's happening right now; CELLYPSO CMMS runs the maintenance side, from scheduled prevention to emergency calls.
+The technician sees the live system state and the full work history of every unit in one place.

 The Seasonal Cycle

-The hotel HVAC technician's work follows a clear seasonal rhythm.
-Mistakes in seasonal preparation lead to emergencies and lost guests.
+An HVAC technician's year follows a clear seasonal rhythm.
+Get the prep wrong and you're left with emergencies and lost guests.

 Period Focus Critical Tasks